 Provision of necessary leadership and guidance to participating CAAs towards developing adequate procedures and standards;

 Assisting with the development and implementation of the use of common procedures, criteria and guidance materials by staff trained at the same standards.
 This will also serve to make aviation professionals more portable throughout the region Using modern technology to improve communications among the CASSOS member-states developing shared aviation.

 The Structure: The CASSOS Board of Directors

 Each Member State, including the OECS, appoints a representative and an Alternate to the CASSOS Board of Directors.
-The Board is chaired by one of the Directors, who is elected for a two year term by simple majority vote.
+The Board is chaired by one of the Directors, who is elected for a two-year term by simple majority vote.
 The Chairperson is assisted by a Vice Chairperson who is similarly elected.
-The current Chairperson is Mr. Ramesh Lutchmedial, Director General of the Trinidad and Tobago Civil Aviation Authority.
+The current Chairperson is Mr. Nari Williams-Singh, Director General of the Jamaica Civil Aviation Authority.